Translated resources

 How is thunderstorm asthma different to normal asthma?

 Thunderstorm asthma and normal asthma usually have the same symptoms but are caused by different things.
-A mix of pollen and weather conditions causes thunderstorm asthma; it comes on quicker and is more severe than normal asthma.
+A mix of pollen and weather conditions causes thunderstorm asthma; it comes on quicker and can be more severe than normal asthma.

 Who is most likely to get thunderstorm asthma?